piwicode/piwicode.github.io/_posts/2013-08-01-Narrowing-gets-funny.md

 ---
 layout: post
 title: Narrowing gets funny
-excerpt: Conversion from floating integer values is error-prone
+excerpt: Conversion from floating point to integer is error-prone
 ---

 Write accurate calculation code requires to know about the border-line cases.